Dental Dentures Malta Treatment (Options & Prices)

 Usually, dentures can be fitted straight after your teeth have been removed.
 These are called immediate dentures.
 You visit the dentist beforehand for them to take measurements and impressions of your mouth.
 With immediate dentures, you don’t have to be without teeth while your gums are healing.
 However, bone and gums can shrink over time, especially during the first six months after your teeth have been taken out.
 If your gums shrink, your immediate dentures may need relining, adjusting or even replacing.
 Your dentist will be able to discuss this with you.
 Sometimes your dentist may advise you to wait until your gums are healed before having your dentures, as this can sometimes provide a better fit.
 Healing may take several months.

 Pronouncing certain words may require practice.
 Reading out loud and repeating difficult words will help.
-If you find that your dentures occasionally slip when you laugh, cough or smile, reposition the denture by gently biting down and swallowing.
+If you find that your false teeth occasionally slip when you laugh, cough or smile, reposition the denture by gently biting down and swallowing.
 If this continues consult your dentist.

 During the first few days, you may be advised to wear them for most of the time, including while you are asleep.
 After your mouth gets used to your dentures, your dentist may advise that you remove them before going to bed.
 This allows your gums to rest and helps keep your mouth healthy.